 To learn anything more than the basics, you’ll have to graduate from the beginner lessons at the beginning of the dances to something more substantial, like group series classes.
 These are usually once a week.

-Third Street Dance (Mid-City LA) dance studio offering beginner group classes in mid-city L.A.
+- Third Street Dance (Mid-City LA) dance studio offering beginner group classes near the Beverly Center.

 If you want to quickly kick up your dancing a notch or two, in one weekend, you should go to a Swing camp.
 These are dance “boot camps” packed with excellent classes, contests, and dances.
 You’ll learn not only from the classes, but from sheer osmosis from all of the great dancers around you.
 These are also a ton of fun, and you’ll probably make a lot of new friends!
 Just rest up before going, because they are exhausting.

 Okay, if you want to get really good, private lessons are the way to go.
 These can improve your dancing in ways that group classes just can’t.
 Here is a listing of private instructors in the LA/OC area:

-Allan Toribio is available for private lessons in Balboa and LIndy, and teaches regularly on Mondays in Whittier.
+- Allan Toribio (Whittier) is available for private lessons in Balboa and Lindy, and teaches regularly on Mondays in Whittier.

-Dax and Sarah – They run the Lindy Loft in downtown.
+- Dax and Sarah – (Downtown LA) run the Lindy Loft in downtown Los Angeles.
 They have classes almost every night of the week.
 If you work in downtown LA, these would be perfect for you.

-Essex and Lee – East Coast Swing and Lindy lessons from Essex and Lee of Memories.
+- Essex and Lee (Whittier) – East Coast Swing and Lindy lessons from Essex and Lee of Memories.

-Nick Williams – An award-winning dancer from L.A.
+- Nick Williams (Orange County) – An award-winning dancer from L.A.
 Great style and choreography.

-Steve Sayer (Burbank) popular instructor and award-winning dancer offers private lessons in addition to his weekly classes.
+- Steve Sayer (Burbank) popular instructor and award-winning dancer offers private lessons in addition to his weekly classes.